TomasGillanders/MATH157FinalProject/README.md

 The material is presented in the form of a lecture that was presented to a group of peers, together with a set of homework problems and solutions; posed as to test and further ones understanding of the material presented.

-The code presented in this project was written using the Julia Progamming Language, which was the language utilized throughout the course, and the presentation was produced in the form of a Jupyter notebook.
+The code presented in this project was written using the Julia Programming Language, which was the language utilized throughout the course, and the presentation was produced in the form of a Jupyter notebook.

 The presentation of the material covered by this project was assessed on the basis of Presentation, Topic Coverage, the Exercises and Solutions,